Home » History

 History

 square and circle club foundersThe young ladies were resoundingly successful in their early endeavors to fulfill the Club’s ideals.
-The first benefit was a Hope Chest Dance in September 1924 to raise funds to aid flood and famine victims in China.
+The first benefit was a jazz dance in September 1924 to raise funds to aid flood and famine victims in China.
 “Jazz music” to be featured and “American party dresses” will be worn, noted the San Francisco Examiner.
 A net of $250 was realized and we were off!
 Like a flower bursting into bloom, the Club blossomed with a myriad of activities: two benefits a year, usually a Hope Chest raffle and at times with a dance, a sewing circle (for the Hope Chest), variety shows, and visitations to many city institutions where we brought gifts and cheer to the Chinese patients and residents at Laguna Honda Hospital, Chung Mei Home for Chinese boys, and Ming Quong Home for Chinese girls, to name a few.
 In 1941, a Junior Square and Circle Club was added to instill into eager teenage girls the ideals and traditions of the Club.
 Today, ten decades later, the Square and Circle Club continues to work not only for its root community in San Francisco Chinatown, but far beyond.
-The original Hope Chest Project has grown into multiple projects benefiting our diverse community.
+The original jazz dance has grown into multiple projects benefiting our diverse community.
 Fundraisers run the gamut from carnivals, dances, fashion shows, raffles, rummage sales, teas, and cookbook publications.
 Among the recipients of Square and Circle Club’s fundraisers are Asian Women’s Shelter, Chinese Hospital, Chinatown YMCA and YWCA, Chinese Education Center (San Francisco Unified School District), earthquake victims in Sichuan, Japan, and Nepal, On Lok, Self-Help for the Elderly, reading rooms at the Chinatown and Main branches of the San Francisco Public Library, the Chinese Culture Foundation’s In Search of Roots Program, Washington Close-Up Program, annual scholarships to City College of San Francisco, Mills College, and San Francisco State University, as well as a Square and Circle Club/SF State University student internship program.

 Believing that community service involves more than providing funds, members have actively participated in numerous community service projects such as health drives organized by the San Francisco Health Center, the collection and distribution of care packages to needy families, holding Easter egg hunts for immigrant children, delivering practical gifts – gloves, scarves, sweaters, and other warm clothing – to residents at Laguna Honda Hospital, collaborating with students from City College of SF and SF State University Asian American Studies Department to knit scarves for Gum Moon residents, and organizing and implementing a weekly orientation program for immigrant children and their families.
 Many of the community needs that were first identified and addressed by Square and Circle have become incorporated into the structure of many community organizations that followed.